robmclaughliniv/robmclaughl.in/docs/projectBrief.md

 The site should quickly communicate who Rob is and how to reach him.
 It's essentially a digital business card with style.
 A minimalist content approach will list:
 - Rob's name
-- A brief tagline or title (e.g. "Senior Software Engineer")
+- A brief tagline or title (e.g. "Engineering Manager")
 - Icons/links to his LinkedIn, GitHub, email, etc.

 This ensures anyone visiting (peers, employers, collaborators) can learn the basics at a glance.
 The lo-fi visual theme adds personality, making the site memorable and reflective of Rob's interests, while still keeping it professional and accessible.